Green Mango Chutney Recipe (Raw Mango Chutney)

 green mango chutney in red bowl

-Chutney with flavourful spices teamed with the tang of raw mangoes is sure to turn a dull meal into a finger-licking delicacy!!
-Chutneys made with seasonal fruits and vegetables taste best with its season and at its peak.
-Mangoes, the divine fruit being in season, I've come up with this delicious mango chutney recipe today.
-Check out one more mango recipe mango lassi in this blog that you might like to try.
+Chutney with flavourful spices teamed with the tang of raw mangoes is sure to turn a dull meal into a finger-licking delicacy.
+These condiments made with seasonal fruits and vegetables taste best with their season and at their peak.

-This chutney is also called as thokku in some parts, pickle in other parts of India.
-Although it 's called chutney, it is more like fruit preserve cooked with spices and jarred.
 I, always feel the difference between chutney and thokku is often confusing.
-For instance, although the ingredients used and cooking process is the same, this dish is called as mamidikaya turumu pachadi (grated mango pickle) in some parts of Andhra, but mamidikaya thokku (mango thokku) in Telangana.
-Regardless of name, this dish is sure to brighten up your plate and palate.
+For instance, although the ingredients used and cooking process are the same, this dish is called mamidikaya turumu pachadi (grated mango pickle) in some parts of Andhra, but mamidikaya thokku (mango thokku) in Telangana.
+Regardless of the name, this dish is sure to brighten up your plate and palate.

-This chutney is so versatile that it is not only an essential part of thali but makes winning combination with lemon rice, coconut rice, curd rice.
+This green mango relish is so versatile that it is not only an essential part of thali but makes a winning combination with flavoured rice dishes.
 It is an essential part of almost every Indian meal and adds a refreshing flavour to any dish it is paired with.
-I like this chutney with dosa or pesarattu, especially in the mango season.

-This lip-smacking chutney can be customised to suit your palette.
-I have grated the mango so that we get to taste the tangy bits of mango, you could use grind mango to a coarse paste instead.
-You could add a little jaggery to balance the tangy and spicy flavour and to add a touch of sweetness.
-Add few crushed garlic pods for extra flavour and taste.
+This lip-smacking raw mango chutney can be customised to suit your palette.
+I have grated the mango so that we get to taste the tangy bits of mango, you could grind mango to a coarse paste instead or use finely chopped green raw mango.

 Ingredients